 - (2) Issuance of common shares is based on the weighted average offering price for the shares issued during the period. - (3) Total return based on market value is based on the change in market price per share assuming an investment at the initial public offering price of \$15.00 per share.
 Total return based on net asset value is based upon the change in net asset value per share between the opening and ending net asset values per share and the issuance of common shares in the period.
 The total returns are not annualized. - (4) Financial Highlights for periods of less than one year are annualized and the ratios of operating expenses to average net assets and net investment loss to average net assets are adjusted accordingly.
 Non-recurring expenses were not annualized.
 For the period from January 6, 2011 (date of inception) to December 31, 2011, the Company incurred \$198,831 of Organizational Expenses, which were deemed to be non-recurring.
-Average net assets for the period from January 6, 2011 (date of inception) to December 31, 2011, were calculated starting from the issuance of 100 shares on February 28, 2011.
+Average net assets for the period from January 6, 2011 (date of inception) to December 31, 2011, the Company 28, 2011 (date of inception) to December 31, 2011, were calculated starting from the issuance of 100 shares on February 28, 2011.